Lower back pain can be bothersome, and it can stand in the way of your work and personal life.

 - Keep objects within reach – If the items you frequently use when working are beyond your arm’s reach, you may end up straining your lower back.
 So keep the things you use like your phone, pens, and notebook close by.
 Meanwhile, you may place larger objects in an area that’ll encourage you to stand up instead of twisting from your seat.

 Even if you have an ergonomic workstation, make sure you also take breaks and stand up and walk around to relieve muscle tension.

 Conduct Cold & Heat Therapy

 If your back pain is the result of an injury, you may resort to cold and heat therapy.
 In the first 24-48 hours following a back injury, you can apply a cold compress to your back.
-Using an ice pack can help alleviate the pain by numbing the area and reducing swelling.
+Using an ice pack for 15-20 minutes at a time can help alleviate the pain by numbing the area and reducing swelling.

-After 48 hours from the onset of back pain, however, a heating pad would be more helpful for your injury.
+After 48 hours from the onset of back pain, however, using a heat pack for about 20 minutes at a time would be more helpful for your injury.
 The warmth can help relax and soothe your muscles to increase blood flow.
 In turn, this can speed up the healing process.